 Integrate the existing e-Health with e governance process.

-Increase and encourage the use of mobile technologies in health projects for greater reach and inclusiveness.
+Increase and encourage the use of mobile technologies in health projects for greater reach and inclusiveness, especially in developing countries.

+Promoting the use of diverse applications especially those using voice services to reach out to the illiterate populations.

+Create the legal framework to promote the use of e-Health systems.

-Ensure privacy protection in promoting e-health service.
+Ensure privacy protection in promoting e-health service through well defined legislative frameworks and policies.

 Continue the need to ensure affordable and reliable connectivity from remote areas to health centers.

-Develop human capacity in e-Health.
+Adopt national scale programs focusing on developing human capacity in e-Health.

 Grasp and analyze health conditions of insurance subscribers, residents and employees by insurance companies, local governments and companies through data on medical examinations and health insurance claims.

-Create the legal framework to promote the use of e-Health systems.

 Measure the impact of e-Health, through credible and replicable evaluation mechanisms and metrics.

-Enhance interoperability and networking in e-Health systems.
+Harmonize standards in e- health by following the international standards and enhance interoperability and networking in e-Health systems.

 Target financial resources specifically for e-Health services.